zafariabbas68/Amsterdam-Digital-Twin---Smart-City-Platform/README.md

 | **ISO 19115** | ✅ Full | Comprehensive metadata |
 | **FAIR Principles** | ✅ Full | Findable, Accessible, Interoperable, Reusable |

+## 📄 **License**

+This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0) - see the [LICENSE](LICENSE) file for details.

+This license allows for:
+- ✓ Commercial use
+- ✓ Modification
+- ✓ Distribution
+- ✓ Private use

 ## 📝 **Citation**

 If you use this project in your research or work, please cite: